Rajpratik71/volatility-wiki/Command-Reference.md

 ## hibinfo

 The hibinfo command reveals additional information stored in the hibernation file, including the state of the Control Registers, such as CR0, etc.  It also identifies the time at which the hibernation file was created, the state of the hibernation file, and the version of windows being hibernated.
 Example output for the function is shown below.
-For more information, see the [[Hiber Address Space]] page.

     $ python vol.py -f hiberfil.sys --profile=Win7SP1x64 hibinfo
     IMAGE_HIBER_HEADER: